Half board at Bedouin Moon Hotel, Dahab, in single or twin rooms & shared rooms at Coral Beach Nuweiba.

 Teaching Qualification and Diploma recognised by the Yoga Alliance

 Return airport transfers from Sharm el Sheikh International Airport

-You will also be spending 7 nights on retreat at Coral Beach Camp, Nuweiba.
-Situated on a golden sandy beach that stretches forever, this is the ideal place for your study & training.
-There is a serenity & peacefulness in the Sinai Desert unequal to anywhere, enabling you to focus completely on your development.
+You will also be spending 7 nights on retreat in Nuweiba.
+This is the ideal place for your study & training.
+There is an unparallelled serenity & peacefulness in the Sinai Desert around this area, enabling you to focus completely on your development.